TraFost/LoLo/shared/README.md

 - Update the shared types **before** consuming new fields in the client or server.
 - Export factory helpers for complex objects to keep DTO creation consistent.
 - Coordinate version bumps by running `pnpm install` at the repo root so lockfiles stay in sync.
-- When documenting a new contract, drop a quick example payload or `(screenshot)` of the UI that will consume it.
+- When documenting a new contract, include a concise example payload and note which UI surfaces consume it.

 ---